sosullivan7221/mysql_cloudmanaged_databases/README.md

 # mysql_cloudmanaged_databases
 MySQL instances for Azure and GCP

-Note: I did not take a screenshot showing the tables being successfully created
+Note: I did not take a screenshot showing the tables being successfully created, however, the screenshot shows that I was unable to create the same table in the database since the table already exists.

 ## Azure Config Setup